orval-labs/orval/docs/src/pages/reference/configuration/output.md

 (operation: OperationObject, route: string, verb: Verbs) => string;
 ```

 Function to override the generate operation name.
+This will affect only the hook/client functions name.

 #### requestOptions